andyhu11/Project-Documentation/README.md

 - **What it is**: Forecasts both consumption and generation for solar prosumers using two model families: XGBoost and LSTM (optional Attention).
 Includes a PDF report summarizing results.
 - **Highlights**:
-  - Unified metrics: MSE / RMSE / MAE / R² / MAPE
+  - XGBoost uses Optuna with 5-fold TimeSeriesSplit for hyperparameter search, and exports the best model as JSON plus a performance report to Excel (with timestamped result folders)
-  - XGBoost tuning with Optuna + TimeSeriesSplit; LSTM uses sliding windows and training strategies (e.g., early stopping)
+  - LSTM builds sequences with a 24-hour sliding window, supports optional Self-Attention, and trains with EarlyStopping / ReduceLROnPlateau / ModelCheckpoint alongside 5-fold TimeSeriesSplit cross-validation
 - **Entry**:
   - [Project folder](./Time_Series_Forecasting)
   - [Project README](./Time_Series_Forecasting/README.md)